Introduction to Data Science

 Test 1 and Test 2

-This will be a written, close book, in class exam.
+This will be a written, closed book, in class exam.
 You are allowed one cheat sheet, front and back, 8.5x11 inch paper.
 You will be required to turn in this cheat sheet with the actual exam and it will be graded for completeness and neatness.
 Test 2 is cumulative.
 This semester both exams will take place in person.
 You must earn at least a 60% average between the two exams to pass the course.

 Final Project